puolimatkankrouvi/weatherapp/README.md

 * There are [eslint](http://eslint.org/) errors.
 Sloppy coding it seems.
 Please help.
 DONE

 * The app currently reports the weather only for location defined in the *backend*.
-Shouldn't it check the browser location and use that as the reference for making a forecast? (tip: [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation))
+Shouldn't it check the browser location and use that as the reference for making a forecast? (tip: [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)) DONE FOR BACKEND

 * There are no tests.
 Where are the tests? (tip: [mocha](https://mochajs.org/) or [robot framework](http://robotframework.org/)) Disclaimer: this is not an easy task.
 If you really want to try writing robot tests, start by creating a third container that gives expected weather data, and direct the backend queries there by redefining the **MAP_ENDPOINT**.